 This strong sense of smell is what has helped cats become outstanding hunters, as they could sniff prey from a long way off.
 However, this also means they can sniff cat food and treats from a long distance as well!

-Cats also show affection to each other and to their humans by rubbing their faces against each other and their humans.
+Cats also show affection to each other and their humans by rubbing their faces against each other and their humans.
 This adds pheromones and oils to “mark” their favorites.

 Butt-sniffing is a greeting in the cat community, whereas spraying is more about marking territory.
 And when it comes to mating, female cats can seek out males’ territory while emitting their own powerful sex pheromone, which male cats can detect.